-- Knee-high compression socks are easily available in pharmacies.
+- Knee-high compression socks are easily available online.
 They aid blood circulation by applying pressure on the legs and causing the veins to transport blood towards the heart.
 Studies indicate some reduction in pain.
 But these socks don’t address the core issue.

 - Venous insufficiency is the chief cause of varicose veins.
 The pain, heaviness and itching may be reduced by using horse chestnut essential oil that is available in health stores.